ahmed22362/alx-pre_course/README.md

-this is another git just fuck of
+this is another git just fuck of for now